Contact Andy Reynolds at email@example.com

 While all four books are memoirs, the pervasive questions raised are universal, particularly within the multifaceted universe that is queer life.
 Who do you think you are?
 How do you know?
 What stories, what lies, do we tell ourselves to survive our queerness?
 Does time feel differently for you as a queer person?
 And what does it all add up to?

 Jonathan Alexander is a writer living in Southern California where he is Chancellor’s Professor of English at the University of California, Irvine.
 He is the author, co-author, or editor of twenty-one books.
-His cultural journalism has been widely published, especially in the Los Angeles Review of Books for which he is the Young Adult editor, where founding editor Tom Lutz called him one of “our finest essayists.”
+His cultural journalism has been widely published, especially in the Los Angeles Review of Books (LARB) for which he is the Special Projects Editor.
+He is also the host of LARB’s “Writing Sex,” a YouTube series of short interviews with contemporary writers on sex and sexuality.
+(Previous guests include Garth Greenwell, Andre Aciman, and Dennis Cooper.)
+LARB founding editor Tom Lutz has called Alexander one of “our finest essayists.”
 He lives with his husband and cat, and when not writing, dabbles in watercolors and plays piano in a music ensemble with friends.
 For more about Jonathan Alexander and his books please visit www.thecreeptrilogy.com and www.the-blank-page.com.

 While Jonathan Alexander’s books are available at the major online retailers, we strongly urge readers to support their favorite queer and independent bookstores, such as the Bureau of General Serviced–Queer Division in New York and Skylight Books in Los Angeles, both of which are supporting Jonathan with online events in November.
 Check “56 LGBTQ-Owned Bookstores You Can Be Proud to Support” (organized by state) from Oprah Daily to find a queer book shop near you.